 I toured the Yorkshire Museum to see some of the treasures unearthed locally, including:

-- Bedale Hoard of forty-eight gold and silver necklaces, arm bands, ingots and a sword pommel, dating from the 800-900s
+• Bedale Hoard of forty-eight gold and silver necklaces, arm bands, ingots, and a sword pommel, dating to the 800s

 Dick the Kid